Cheeseness/robins-rescue/README.md

 Big thanks to Mim for character designs and animations, and a special thank you to all my Patreon supporters (see SUPPORTERS.md for details).

+In this file, you can find:

+* Licence information for code, assets and third party assets
+* Instructions for playing the game
-Instructions for compiling and/or running this game can be found below, along with notes on how to navigate the game's codebase and resources and information on asset and code licences.
+* Instructions for compiling and/or running the game
+* Notes on how to navigate the game's codebase and resources

-Enjoy!
+* Some helpful/related URLs

+I hope you find something useful from playing Robin's Rescue and exploring its code!

 - Cheese